flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210114-spacex-capsule-returns-to-earth/index.md

 * The cargo capsule can now arrive closer to NASA where researchers can retrieve it and unload it more quickly.
 * It also attaches automatically to the International Space Station.
 * These advances allow supplies, experiments to both travel to space and back to Earth with greater ease.
 * Plus: It’s also re-useable.
-[READ MORE](https://www.space.com/spacex-upgraded-dragon-crs-21-atlantic-splashdown) Plus: It’s also re-useable.
 [READ MORE](https://www.space.com/spacex-upgraded-dragon-crs-21-atlantic-splashdown)